AdobeDocs/analytics.en/help/technotes/troubleshoot-login.md

 Troubleshoot issues with logging in to Adobe Analytics using CX Enterprise.

-1. Navigate to [experience.adobe.com](https://experience.adobe.com).
+1. Navigate to [Adobe CX Enterprise](https://experience.adobe.com).
 If you are unable to access this site, your organization might not allow this domain through your firewall.
 Work with your organization's IT team to allow it.
-See [IPs and domains used in the Adobe CX Enterprise](https://helpx.adobe.com/analytics/kb/adobe-ip-addresses.html) for helpful information to give to your IT team.
+See [IP addresses used by Adobe Analytics](/help/technotes/ip-addresses.md) for helpful information to give to your IT team.

 2. Authenticate using Adobe ID: Click **[!UICONTROL Sign In with an Adobe ID]**.
 If you are unable to sign in, double check that your email address is typed correctly.
 Otherwise, click **[!UICONTROL Reset password]** and follow the prompts to reset your Adobe ID password.